 Filtered water straight from the tap means no more bottled water waste.
 Good for you and the environment.

-10. A Large, single-basin sink
+10. A large, single-basin sink

 A deep, single-basin sink makes washing dishes, filling pots and even bathing little ones so much easier than a divided sink.